operand/agency/README.md

 Each `Operator`, may send a `help` message to discover which other operators, channels, and actions are available in the space, and what arguments they take.

-The `WebChannel`, driven by a human (probably) supports a "slash" syntax summarized here:
+The `WebChannel` which hosts a simple chat UI, supports a "slash" syntax summarized here:
 ```python
 /actionname arg1:val1 arg2:val2 arg3:
 ```
 Note that an empty argument value is considered true.

-So, for a person using the web UI, they can discover the available actions in their space with:
+So, for a person using the chat UI, they can discover the available actions in their space with:
 ```python
 /help